 Related reading:

-Originally published in May 2017 by Matthew Guay, this post has had contributions from Jessica Greene, Maria Myre, and Emily Esposito.
-The most recent update was in October 2023.
+Originally published in May 2017 by Matthew Guay, this post has had contributions from Jessica Greene, Maria Myre, Emily Esposito, and Nicole Replogle.
+The most recent update was in December 2025.